-Prerequisites: Approval of the railroad training director and the JCCC program assistant dean personnel.
+Prerequisites: Approval of the railroad training director and the JCCC department approval

+This course is an introduction to programmable logic controllers using Allen Bradley PLC-5 processors and is designed for electricians and maintenance personnel.
 Upon successful completion of this course, the student should be able to identify the components of programmable controllers, configure and set up the controllers for specific operations, write and test basic programs, and apply troubleshooting procedures to locate problems.
 1 hr. lecture, 1.5 hrs. lab/wk.